 For the more adventurous traveler, going from Hue to Hoi An by motorbike will be a highlight for years to come.
 Experiencing Vietnam by motorbike is a truly cultural and unforgettable experience, and if you don’t want to ride it solo, there are plenty of tours available.
 You’ll be driving the Hai Van Pass, also known as Đèo Hải Vân (Ocean Cloud Pass).
 You can personalize this route and enjoy one of the most breathtaking coastal passes you’ve ever seen.
 Just make sure you aim for a day with no rain!
 And don’t worry about your luggage, many bike-hire companies will transport it to Hoi An for you and have it waiting at your accommodation when you arrive.

 There are several companies that you can rent a motorbike or book a tour through for this option.
-Our top recommendations from Hue include:

 Including hires from Hoi An and Danang, find our full guide to traveling the Hai Van Pass by Motorbike here